 I have recently developed a Level 6 course on the history of colonial and postcolonial Nigeria.
 In this module, students assess the social and economic consequences of colonisation, examine the history of ethnic and religious strife (for example Boko Haram) and understand concepts such as corruption, military coups, poor governance or failed state.

 My research deals with Borno, a territory located in North-Eastern mainly known in the media as the cradle of terrorist Islamist group, Boko Haram.
 My next monograph will analyse the history of this fascinating region through interviews I have conducted myself.

 In 2014, I co-founded a blog called Africa4 for the French newspaper Libération.
-With more than 400,000 unique visitors in three years, our blog has reached a wide audience in France but also in many French-speaking countries in Africa.
+With more than 500,000 unique visitors in four years, our blog has reached a wide audience in France but also in many French-speaking countries in Africa.

-In 2017, I started working with Dr Toby Green and a team of specialists of African History on the creation of a textbook for West African students.
+In 2017, I started working with Dr Toby Green and a team of specialists of African History on a textbook for West African students.